 Mainz has a number of different accommodation options, as it is attractive from a touristic point of view, and it is also the “gate” of the Rhineland-Palatinate region, where many natural and architectural attractions are situated.
 Based on my research, you can stay in Mainz in hotels of various star categories, apartments, guest houses, vacation homes and even hostels.

-Atrium Hotel Mainz 4* – the hotel is located in a quiet area of Mainz, 7 km from the town center.
+Atrium Hotel Mainz 4* – the hotel is located in a quiet area of the town, 7 km from the center.
 It offers a swimming pool, a gym, a restaurant and a bar.
 You can stay in rooms and apartments of various categories.
 Breakfast is included in the price.
 Wi-Fi is free of charge.
 Private parking is possible on site at an additional cost.
 The front desk serves guests 24/7;

 Best Western Hotel Mainz 4* – this chain hotel is located in the town center and offers its guests a gym and a restaurant.
-The train station is within the walking distance from the hotel.
+The train station is within walking distance from the hotel.
 Guests can stay in rooms of various categories, including family rooms.
 Depending on the type of room, breakfast may be included or paid separately.
 All rooms are also equipped with a coffee pot or a kettle.
 Wired internet is available in public areas and it is free of charge.
 Free private parking is possible on site.
 The front desk is open 24 hours a day and provides luggage storage services;

-AC Hotel by Marriott Mainz 4* – this boutique hotel is located in the center of Mainz and close to the railway station.
+AC Hotel by Marriott Mainz 4* – this boutique hotel is located in the very center and close to the railway station.
 The hotel features a restaurant and a bar.
 Guests can stay in standard, superior and deluxe rooms.
 Depending on the type of room, breakfast may be included in the price or paid separately.
 In addition, all rooms are equipped with a coffee pot or a kettle.
 Public parking is available nearby at an additional cost.
 The front desk is open 24/7 and provides currency exchange services;

 Hotel Hammer-Mainz Hauptbahnhof 3* – the hotel is located in the town center, 100 m from the railway station.
 It offers a sauna, a restaurant and a bar.
 You can stay in the rooms of various categories.
 Depending on the type of room, breakfast may be included in the price or paid separately.
 Wi-Fi is free of charge.
 Public parking is available nearby at an additional cost.
 The front desk is open 24 hours a day and provides luggage storage services;

 Hotel INNdependence 3* – the hotel is located in a quiet, peaceful place, close to the public transport stops, from where you can directly reach the center of Mainz.
 There is a bar on site.
 Guests can stay in rooms of various categories, including family rooms.
 Wi-Fi is free of charge.
 Private parking is available on site.
 The front desk provides luggage storage services.
-This option will suite best for you if you want to stay out of town center and its noise.
+This option will suit best for you if you want to stay out of town center and its noise.

 What to see & do in Mainz